jformatb/jformatb/README.md

 ```java
 "${currency:3}${value:12}"
 ```

+Where the **first 3 characters** represent the `currency` and the **remaining 12 digits** represent the amount `value` in the smallest currency unit.

 Now we can invoke the entry point of the **Java Format Binding API** to convert the text message into a Java object of type `Amount` defined above with the following instruction:

 ```java
     Amount amount = Formatter.of(Amount.class)